English

 Curriculum Statement - English 2024/2025

 At the start of the 2023/24 academic year the department gained new leadership and the curriculum was overhauled.
 While we were able to begin this process, it was not viable to implement our full curriculum during this transition period.
-Instead, we have sought to implement key changes to how we approach teaching and learning within the department and ensuring that elements of the new curriculum that we have introduce close gaps in prior learning and adequately equip students with key skills needed to succeed in our subject and giving appropriate space to practise these while providing a suitable challenge to all pupils.
-Inevitably, focus has fallen on Key Stage 4 to ensure that pupils are equipped to tackle their GCSE examinations at the end of Year 11 and are prepared to enter the wider world.
-We have implemented master classes, whole year revision session and walking, talking mock sessions to ensure the best possible outcomes for our Year 11 pupils while ensure Year 10 have a curriculum which also closes any gaps and builds their confidence in approaching GCSE.
+Instead, we sought to implement key changes to how we approach teaching and learning within the department, ensuring those elements of the new curriculum that we have introduced close any gaps in prior learning and adequately equip students with the key skills needed to succeed in our subject, giving appropriate time to practice these and therefore providing a high level of challenge to all pupils.
+At Key Stage 4, we have added master classes, whole year revision sessions and walking, talking mock sessions to ensure the best possible outcomes for our pupils ensuring they have a curriculum which is not only challenging but builds their confidence in approaching GCSE.
 Please view our 'Curriculum Statement 2024-2025' document to see how we will develop English provision at Penwortham Priory in the coming months and years.

 Approaches to Teaching and Learning in English